ibexa/documentation-developer/docs/guide/http_cache.md

 You can configure environment variables via [Platform.sh variables](https://docs.platform.sh/frameworks/ez/fastly.html).

-TIP: For Http Cache, you'll most likely *only* going to use this for configuring Fastly for production and optionally staging, allowing _variables:env:_ in `.platform.app.yaml` to i.e. specify varnish of Symfony proxy as default for dev environment.
+TIP: For Http Cache, you'll most likely *only* going to use this for configuring Fastly for production and optionally staging, allowing _variables:env:_ in `.platform.app.yaml` to i.e. specify varnish or Symfony proxy as default for dev environment.

 ##### Example for Apache + Varnish